tiffani-burk/My-Portfolio/README.md

 # Portfolio

 ## Overview
 I created this personal website to showcase some of my favorite web design and development projects.
-This is a static website.

 ## Tech Stack
 HTML <br>